neicnordic/puhuri-web/docs/user_guides/user_roles.md

     | Resource Requests and Management | :material-check: | :material-check: | :material-check: | |
     | Resource Request Approval (Orders) | :material-check: | | |

-Member obtains a user account in resource (such as in LUMI) through Puhuri but has no rights to manage anything in the Puhuri self-service environment.
+<b> Member </b> obtains a user account in resource (such as in LUMI) through Puhuri but has no rights to manage anything in the Puhuri self-service environment.